CaptCorpMURICA/100DaysPython/Module3/Day37/README.md

     pyautogui.PAUSE = 1.5
     pyautogui.FAILSAFE = True
     ```
-4. Execute the command to open the file and perform a sleep action to ensure the application has opened before continuing
+4. Execute the command to open the file and perform a sleep action to ensure the application has opened before continuing.
+Depending on the hardware of the machine, the `.sleep()` timer can be extended or contracted.
     ```
     sys_platform = sys.platform